-Google has offered Android Q version on selected models of Google Pixel but now after the 7th May, google has released a list of different smartphones which are manufactured by different brands of Smartphones which can be used to get Android Q in them.
-There are very less models which are currently supported with Android Q version, but this list will get expanded very soon, mentioned in the press statement released by google itself.
-This (Android Q beta version) is a pre-release version and these updates has been rolled so as to provide a rough idea to the users about the upcoming Android Q.
+Google has offered Android Q version on selected models of Google Pixel but now after the 7th of May, Google has released a list of different smartphones that are manufactured by different brands of Smartphones which can be used to get Android Q in them.
+There are very fewer models that are currently supported with the Android Q version, but this list will get expanded very soon, mentioned in the press statement released by Google itself.
+This (Android Q beta version) is a pre-release version and these updates have been rolled so as to provide a rough idea to the users about the upcoming Android Q.

 But before you do anything in your smartphone, you need to create the backup of all your data because according to the statement released by Google, you may lose your data while installing the Android Q version.
 So, to get on a safe side, we personally recommend you to back up your device data on a safe storage place.